History of the Miami Heat: 2006–2007: First round sweep

 On February 21, in a game against the Houston Rockets, Wade dislocated his left shoulder and left in a wheelchair.
 Shortly after the injury, Wade announced that he would opt for rehabilitation instead of surgery, with the hope of returning for the playoffs.
 The rehab was successful enough that he returned on April 9.
 Wade was rusty, and said that he did not have his "legs back yet."
-After Wade's injury, many predicted the Heat would fail even to make the playoffs.
+After Wade's injury, some predicted the Heat would fail even to make the playoffs.
 Those predictions were quickly dismissed as the Heat surged, winning 11 out of 14 games.
 In that time, Miami posted a nine-game winning streak (defeating such teams as the Pistons, Wizards, Bulls and Jazz), in addition to extending a home winning streak to 14.
 O'Neal was a primary cause for the Heat's resurgence, playing his best basketball of the season and serving as a focal point of the offense.
 Having a roster full of veterans and former All-Stars also had a notable benefit in dealing with the loss of Wade.
 Miami was able to post a 16–7 record without him and were able to win a third consecutive Southeast Division title.

 Shortly after Wade returned, O'Neal's grandfather died, causing him to miss two games.
 Additionally, Udonis Haslem and Gary Payton were injured.
 The Heat finished the regular season with a 44–38 record, good for the Southeast division title, and faced the Chicago Bulls in the first round of the 2007 NBA Playoffs.
 However, hopes of a title defense immediately vanished as Chicago, who had home court due to a better regular season record, swept Miami 4–0 in the best of seven series.
 As a result, Miami became the first defending champion since 2000 to lose in the first round, including being the first defending champion since 1957 to be eliminated from the first round in a sweep.
 It was also the first four-game playoff series sweep suffered in Miami Heat history.